-models, they are all nested under the alignment model (MG4{AL} in Table 2).
+Subsequently, we tested invariance constraints on various combinations of uniquenesses, factor variances, and factor covariances, using the AwC extension of the CFA-MI{AL} model.
+Although there is no a priori rationale for the ordering of these models, they are all nested under the alignment model (MG4{AL} in Table 2).
 In this respect, the results are informative about the nature of invariance, but also demonstrate the usefulness of AwC.

-Inspection of the fit indices suggests that constraining factor variances and covariances to be equal across the 30 OECD countries is reasonable (e.g., MG4 vs. MG7{AwC} in Table 2; Δ CFI = .005, $\Delta TLI = .003$, $\Delta RMSEA = .001$), whereas constraints associated with the invariance of uniquenesses are not acceptable (e.g., MG4 vs. MG5{AwC} in Table 2; Δ CFI = .029, Δ TLI = .028, $\Delta RMSEA = .006$; also see MG8{AwC}, which constrains uniquenesses as well as factor variance and covariances).
-Relations among the eight factors are essentially the same as those observed with the total group model (i.e., TG2CFA; see Table 2 and Appendix 3 in the supplemental materials) and so are not considered further.
+Inspection of the fit indices suggests that constraining factor variances and covariances to be equal across the 30 OECD countries is reasonable (e.g., MG4 vs MG7{AwC} in Table 2; D CFI = .005, D TLI = .003, D RMSEA = .001), whereas constraints associated with the invariance of uniquenesses are not acceptable (e.g., MG4 vs MG5{AwC} in Table 2; D CFI = .029, D TLI = .028, D RMSEA = .006; also see MG8{AwC}, which constrains uniquenesses as well as factor variance and covariances).
+Relations among the eight factors are essentially the same as those observed with the total group Model (i.e., TG2CFA; see Table 2 and Appendix 3 in the Supplemental Materials) and so are not considered further.
 The lack of support for uniqueness invariance suggests that comparison of the manifest means of the constructs across countries is inappropriate.
 Although the implications of these results are not critical for the evaluation of latent means, as in the present investigation, they do dictate caution in the evaluation of manifest means, which is a focus of many PISA studies.

-Relations to achievement, gender, and SES: Integration of multiple-group and MIMIC approaches.
-Here we used a multiple-group MIMIC (MG-MIMIC) model to evaluate countryto-country variation in how the three covariates (achievement, gender, and SES) are related to each of the motivational constructs.
+Relations to Achievement, Gender, and SES: Integration of Multiple-Group and MIMIC Approaches

+Here we used a multiple-group MIMIC (MG-MIMIC) model to evaluate country-to-country variation in how the three covariates (achievement, gender, and SES) are related to each of the motivational constructs.
 More specifically, the eight motivational constructs were regressed on each of the three covariates, and we evaluated differences across the 30 OECD countries.
 However, to make the presentation manageable, we focus on the effects of the MIMIC variables on self-concept and general value, but note that the same approach was used for each of the eight motivation factors (also see Table 2).
 Again, we note that this SEM analysis is one that could not be evaluated with the standard alignment model, but is possible with the AwC extension introduced here.

 The configural MIMIC with no invariance constraints provided a reasonable fit to the data (MG-MIMIC1 in Table 2; CFI = .942, TLI = .937, RMSEA = .028).
-Constraining factor loadings to be invariant over the 30 groups led to a small decrease in fit indices (MG-MIMIC1 vs. MG-MIMIC2 in Table 2; $\Delta CFI = .006$, $\Delta TLI =$.005, RMSEA = .001).
-However, the fit of the scalar model with the invariance of item intercepts (CFI = .898, TLI = .895, RMSEA = .036) was unsatisfactory, compared with model MG-MIMIC2, in that the decrement in fit was substantial ($\Delta CFI = .038$, $\Delta TLI = .037$).
+Constraining factor loadings to be invariant over the 30 groups led to a small decrease in fit indices (MG-MIMIC1 vs. MG-MIMIC2 in Table 2; D CFI = .006, D TLI = .005, RMSEA = .001).
+However, the fit of the scalar model with the invariance of item intercepts (CFI = .898, TLI = .895, RMSEA = .036) was unsatisfactory, compared to Model MG-MIMIC2, in that the decrement in fit was substantial (D CFI = .038, D TLI = .037).
 Hence, these results based on MIMIC models largely parallel those based on the corresponding models without MIMIC variables, in which the scalar invariance model did not fit the data.
-In models without MIMIC variables, this problem was circumvented by the use of the CFA-MI{AL} model.
-However, covariates and SEMs more generally cannot be accommodated by the CFA-MIAL model; this limitation is overcome by the AwC extension of the CFA-MI{AL} model.
+In models without MIMIC variables, this problem was circumvented by the use of the CFA-

+MI{AL} model.
+However, covariates and SEMs more generally cannot be accommodated by the CFA- MI{AL} model; this limitation is overcome by the AwC extension of the CFA- MI{AL} model.